Exiv2/exiv2/exiv2.md

 ### TZ
-This is the timezone to use when adjusting for daylight savings time (DST) and affects the changing of the the time and date (e.g., when adjusting or renaming).
+This is the timezone to use when adjusting for daylight savings time (DST) and affects the changing of the time and date (e.g., when adjusting or renaming).
 See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for a list of valid values to use.
 The variable is not set by default for Windows and an attempt is made to obtain the timezone from the OS.
 If this